RaceStatsApp Review: Horse Racing Betting & Analytics App

 The main difference is that you will have to work at reading the races quickly, as your betting will mostly be very close to the off or even just after the race starts.
 This is because the odds are often moving around a lot before the race.

-For our review, we pondered whether to post our live results and the best way of doing it.
+For my review, I pondered whether to post my live results and the best way of doing it.

-At first we set a target of £10 profit per day, but the pressure of trying to reach a target was making our race selection too loose.
-It was also too tempting to chase a loss to ensure that we met the target.
+At first I set a target of £10 profit per day, but the pressure of trying to reach a target was making my race selection too loose.
+It was also too tempting to chase a loss to ensure that I met the target.

-We scrapped the target and decided to just play the races that we felt really confident in after carrying out our daily research and made sure that they offered good value.
+I scrapped the target and decided to just play the races that I felt really confident in after carrying out my daily research and made sure that they offered good value.

 It worked!

-By this stage, we were extremely happy with how consistent our profit was after being extra selective with races and working out a staking method that worked for us.
+By this stage, I was extremely happy with how consistent my profit was after being extra selective with races and working out a staking method that worked for me.

-This is handy as you don't need to have Betfair open in another tab and it has some extra useful features too.
+This is handy as you don't need to have Betfair Exchange open in another tab and it has some other extra useful features too.

 RaceStatsApp Bet Maker